mristin/opinionated-commit-message/README.md

 You usually sign off the commits using `git commit --signoff`.

-## Local Usage

-We translated the opinionated-commit-message to a powershell script so that you can include it in your local pre-commit and pre-push checks.

-The script is available at: [`local/powershell/OpinionatedCommitMessage.ps1`]( local/powershell/OpinionatedCommitMessage.ps1
-)

-You can just copy & paste it into your project.
-There are no dependencies to be installed.

 ## Known Issue

 Commit messages of the pull request are not verified unless you trigger the